 - Canva, create beautiful designs from blog images to flyers to presentations (you can even upload custom fonts with the paid, premium version)

-- Adobe Spark, similar to Canva without custom fonts; get access to Adobe Stock photos
+- Adobe Express, similar to Canva without custom fonts; get access to Adobe Stock photos

 - Piktochart, create professional infographics, presentations, and reports